node-xyz/node-xyz.github.io/documentations/advance/send-strategies/index.md

 # Send Strategy: The definition

-> A middleware function takes a message as input and decides the target node or nodes of it is called a send strategy
+> A middleware function that takes a message as input and decides the target node or nodes of it is called a send strategy

 Let's emphasize some points: